 Academy Ethical Investment Policy

-The Chairman is supported by two vice-chairs, elected by council, and the Chairman of the RCGP alongside the Honorary Secretary/Treasurer.
+The Chairman is supported by two vice-chairs, elected by council, the Chairman of the RCGP alongside a Council appointed independent Trustee.
 The Officers progress Academy business and determine items for Council.

 Professor Helen Stokes-Lampard